W3Techs

 Technologies > Site Elements > ETag > Strong ETag > by Server Locations

-Usage of Strong ETag broken down by server locations
+Usage of Strong ETag as site element broken down by server locations

 This diagram shows the percentages of websites using Strong ETag broken down by server locations.
 See technologies overview for explanations on the methodologies used in the surveys.